OkelleyDevelopment/Nvim-Config/README.md

 ## Motivation

-As a first time edeavor, this configuration is fairly simple and it is meant to be that way while still offering some gnarly features.
-I liked NeoVim for the simplicity, but wanted a few "addons" to improve my quality of life (such as HTML tag completion).
+As a first time endeavor, this configuration is fairly simple and it is meant to be that way while still offering some handy features.
+I liked NeoVim for the simplicity, but wanted a few "add-ons" to improve my quality of life (such as HTML tag completion).

 This process also helped me learn about how defining shortcuts for vim/nvim work and the power of setting up various buffers to switch between files.
-Another feature that was super helpful was the `TAB` completion of snipets/file names and paths.
+Another feature that was super helpful was the `TAB` completion of snippets/file names and paths.

-NOTE: This will continue to be evolve as I shift my workflow and fine tune each individual aspect of this development workflow.
+NOTE: This will continue to be evolve as I shift my work-flow and fine tune each individual aspect of this development configuration.

 ## Prerequisites